KasparEtter/ef1p/internet/index.md

 I simply called relaying nodes "routers", but there are actually [three types of them](https://askleo.com/whats_the_difference_between_a_hub_a_switch_and_a_router/):
 - A [hub](https://en.wikipedia.org/wiki/Ethernet_hub)
-  simply relays all incoming packets on all other links.
+  simply relays all incoming packets to all other links.
 - A [switch](https://en.wikipedia.org/wiki/Network_switch)
   remembers which MAC address it encountered on which of its links and forwards incoming packets only to their intended recipients.